It’s that time of year again where retailers and shoppers rejoice. The clock is ticking and the countdown to Black Friday is on.

 3. Upsell and cross-sell your products.

 Upselling is when customers choose a product and are then encouraged to upgrade their choice to a higher-end, more expensive version.
-A great example of upselling is shown in the image below from Amazon, where customers are prompted to select other related items than what they originally chose.

 Cross-selling offers customers the opportunity to purchase related or complementary items that fulfill a need their original item doesn’t.